 How long should my business model be?

 You should try to keep your business model detailed while being relatively brief.
-Obviously, it is important to include all information that is relevant, but the reader shouldn’t have to sift through page after page to find what they are looking for.
+It is important to include all relevant information, but the reader shouldn’t have to sift through page after page to find what they are looking for.

 What else should I prepare for potential investors?